mnemnion/loon/notes/lun.md

 `defn` being the obvious `def function`.
 Note that `outer` is a compiler directive that can be found to the left of most symbols, the exception that comes to mind being inside the arguments of a function definition, where it would be meaningless, since we're binding local references by definition.

+##Keywords and Method Calls

+Clu will make extensive use of keywords, as any language does which provides them.
+Lun can call and use keywords natively, employing the same `:keyword` syntax as is familiar.
+This is of course a collision with method calls, and we resolve this in the same fashion as in Clu: `class@method()` calls a method and is equivalent to `class:method` in Lua.

+##Equality and Assignment

+Lun will allow you to say `if (foo = 23)`.
+It will issue a warning, which cannot be suppressed, but it will treat this like `if (foo == 23)`, because assigngment is a statement, not an expression, and this is illegal.
+The author always means `==`, so we choose to DWIM.
+The intention is that one corrects the offending code in the next pass, while in this pass, the code compiles.

+We also provide all of the `+=` style shorthands for operators, and include `!=` as the preferred nonequality.

+##Nil-returning Field Lookups

+This is a maybe, but I find it tedious to have to check that `type == "table"` before doing lookups on possibly-table values.
+I would prefer that a table lookup on a symbol that doesn't resolve to a table return two values: nil, and the type of the value bound to the symbol.
+So if I call `if (foo.field)` on a string, it returns `nil, "string"`.
+The first is falsy, so the predicate matches, the second could be useful information.